bminer/node-blade/README.md

 was a single file.

 The include statement can also be followed by the name of a JavaScript variable containing the filename to be included.
-If you do not specifiy a file extension, ".blade" will be appended to your string internally.

 ```
 - var filename = "file.blade"
 include filename
 ```

+If you do not specifiy a file extension, `.blade` will be appended to your string internally.

 ### Blocks